blues/app-accelerators/15-greenhouse-monitor/README.md

 You can also omit the serial number use Notehub to set it:

 1. Open the project in Notehub.
-2. From the list of devices, double click the device that has the serial number you want to set.
+2. From the list of devices, double click the device whose serial number you want to set.
-3. In the "Summary" tab, use the pencil icon to edit the Serial Number field.
+3. In the "Summary" tab, use the pencil icon to edit the "Serial Number" field.

 #### Editing the Source Code